 Allergy to the eye drops Bruising around the eye or eyelids High pressure inside the eye Clouding of the cornea Dislocation or suboptimal strength of the artificial lens implant Retinal detachment Swelling of the retina (macular oedema).
 Posterior capsule rupture and/or vitreous loss (a split in the thin membrane containing the cataract).
-Refractive surprise (unexpected need for glasses) Part or the entire cataract falling Endophthalmitis - severe requires further surgery to remove infection of the eye.
+Refractive surprise (unexpected need for glasses).
+Part or the entire cataract f Endophthalmitis - eye (usually requires further infection of the eye.

-What can I do to make the operation a success?
+What can I do to make the operation a success - ?

-• Post-Operative Eye Drop Instructions:
+Post-Operative Eye Drop Instructions:

 On discharge it is important to follow the post operative advice for eye care and drop installation.

-Use your Maxidex eye drops 4 times daily for six weeks and Chloramphenicol eye drops 4 times daily for 2 weeks.
+Use your Maxitrol eye drops 4 times daily for six weeks and Chloramphenicol drops 4 times daily for 2 weeks.
 Further bottles of drops can be obtained from your GP if you run out before the end of six weeks.